gagoar/alohomora/readme.md

 ### CLI options

-If you are using it as a [global command](#installation) you can provide every option via cli:
+If you are using it as a [global command](#installation), you can provide all the options via cli:

 ```sh
   alo list --prefix my-company/my-app --aws-region us-west-2  --aws-profile myCustomAWSProfile --environment production